gopherdata/resources/tooling/README.md

 - [github.com/yhat/scrape](https://github.com/yhat/scrape) - A simple, higher level interface for Go web scraping.
 - [github.com/cathalgarvey/sqrape](https://github.com/cathalgarvey/sqrape) - Simple Query Scraping with CSS and Go Reflection.

+## Proposed

+  * [ ] A robust (and concurrent) package to handle minimizations/fits of data and histograms (gonum/optimize would provide a nice foundation for this).
+  * [ ] A robust (and concurrent) package to describe statistical models (Bayesian and frequentist) with many nuisance parameters, etc...